Skip to content

 shell

-$ git remote add idank https://github.com/idank/qmk_firmware
+$ git remote add holykeebs https://github.com/holykeebs/qmk_firmware

-$ git diff idank/master...idank/holykeebs-master
+$ git diff holykeebs/master...holykeebs/hk-master

 Precompiled

-Flashing is done by pressing the reset button for ~1 second and copying the uf2 file to the removable drive named RPI-RP2.
+To flash, we need to get into the bootloader and copy crkbd_rev1_via_none_none.uf2 into the USB drive called RPI-RP2.
 After copying, the drive should disappear and the firmware will have updated.

 The commands.txt has a list of file name to the make command that produced it and can be used as a reference.